awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-overview.md

 # Creating stored procedures in Amazon Redshift<a name="stored-procedure-overview"></a>

 You can define an Amazon Redshift stored procedure using the PostgreSQL procedural language PL/pgSQL to perform a set of SQL queries and logical operations\.
-The procedure is stored in the database and is available for any user with sufficient privileges to run\.
+The procedure is stored in the database and available for any user with sufficient database privileges\.

 Unlike a user\-defined function \(UDF\), a stored procedure can incorporate data definition language \(DDL\) and data manipulation language \(DML\) in addition to SELECT queries\.
 A stored procedure doesn't need to return a value\.
 You can use procedural language, including looping and conditional expressions, to control logical flow\.